Home / History / Views of the City / FAQ / Golf / Lakes / Local Site LinksPhone Numbers /

 Before the widespread use of air conditioning, and with the widespread use of the automobile, attractive lush green places with lots of trees and cool spring water were in demand.
 Especially if they were accessible by road.
 The Valley in the midst of the OZARK Hills in Northwest Arkansas fit the bill perfectly.

-At least that was the thoughts the various visionaries who each did their part in bringing this beautiful area of the Ozarks to the attention of first hundreds, and then thousands of people!
+At least that was the thoughts of various visionaries, each doing their part to bring this beautiful area of the Ozarks to the attention of first hundreds, and then thousands of people!

 The Bakers

-The first visionaries was Presbyterian Minister, Rev. William Baker and his wife, Mary.
+The first of those visionaries was Presbyterian Minister, Rev. William Baker and his wife, Mary.
 They inherited some property in the area and visualized sharing it with others by creating a resort.
 They started by building a dam across Sugar Creek and plotted a subdivision with the intention of selling Lots.
-It's around this time that the name, Bella Vista, was first used.
-Bella Vista is said to originate from the Spanish, and means Beautiful Site.
+It's around this time that the name, Bella Vista, was first used, a Spanish name meaning beautiful view.

-The Bakers sold some lots in their new recreation development, and in anticipation of further growth, they created the Smith-Baker Land Company.
-It wasn't long before their efforts were noticed by land developers from Texas.
-In 1916 the Bakers decided to sell Bell Vista, most likely because the offer to purchase was too good to turn down.
+The Bakers had early success and in anticipation of further growth, they created the Smith-Baker Land Company.
+It wasn't long before their efforts were noticed by land developers from Arkansas's neighbors in the south, Texas.
+In 1916 the Bakers decided to sell Bell Vista, most likely because the offer to purchase was just too lucrative to turn down.

 The Linebarger Brothers

-Although the new owners had come from Dallas, where they lived and worked, they had actually grown up in Northwest Arkansas.
-With the purchase of the Bella Vista resort, The Linebarger Brothers were coming home!
+Although the new owners currently lived in from Dallas, they had actually grown up in Northwest Arkansas.
+With the purchase of the Bella Vista resort, The Linebarger Brothers felt they were coming home!

 The brothers were successful real estate developers in Texas, having built and developed the town of Tomball, Texas.
 Forest W., Clayton C., and Clarence A. Linebarger were ready for a new venture and Bella Vista was right up their Alley!

-For the next 35 Years the Brother's expanded Bella Vista into a 1st class resort that brought summer visitors from throughout the United States!
+For the next 35 Years the Brother's expanded Bella Vista into a 1st class resort, attracting summer visitors from throughout the United States!
 After the resort was well established the two older brothers went back to Dallas to run the Real Estate interests there, leaving the youngest brother, C. A. Linebarger, in Bella Vista to oversea the day to day business of the Bella Vista Resort!

 Under C.A.'s guidance thousands of visitors found a summer Mecca, away from the unbearable heat and stuffiness of larger cities.
 Often whole families would come to Bella Vista to stay the summer, while the husbands would stay in the cities and come to Bella Vista to visit their families on the weekends.

-Just as today many Bella Vistians head to Florida or South Texas during the winter, then families did the same, only reversing the seasons, leaving their homes in the summer and returning in winter.
+Just as today many Bella Vistians head to Florida or South Texas during the winter, then families did the same, only reversing the seasons, leaving their homes in the summer to excape the heat, and returning in winter.

 During the Linebarger years C.A. was directly responsible for the development of the Sunset Hotel and the Wonderland Cave nightclub, both hotspots during the heyday of the "Linebarger" years of Bella Vista, Arkansas.

-With changes brought about after the war, better roads, more reliable automobiles, the springing up of the roadside hotels and inns, Americans began traveling the highways and byways, forgoing spending summers at a time at inclusive resorts.
 The older Linebargers had, by now, passed along most their interests in Bella Vista to C.A. and he saw the handwriting on the wall.
-Having been a widower for some years, C.A. decided it was time to hunt for a new owner of the Bella Vista resort and to retire himself.
+C.A. decided it was time to hunt for a new owner of the Bella Vista resort and to retire himself.

 The timing couldn't have been better for Cave Springs resident and businessman, E.L.
 Keith.
 Keith had just finished developing a small recreation area around a lake he had named for himself, Keith Lake, and was ready to take on a larger project.
 He found that project in the aging Bella Vista Resort.
 C.A.
-Linebarger could now spend his days fishing his beloved Sugar Creek and leave the resort business up to new owner E.L.
-Keith!
+Linebarger could now spend his days fishing his beloved Sugar Creek and sharing a brew with lifelong friends in the Village, leaving the resort business up to It's new owner!

-According to the brochure above, from the 1960s, Bella Vista is ideally located in Mid-America's beautiful OZARK Mountains and is one of the Nation's finest communities.
-It fulfills your vacation dreams with a full range of outdoor activities and with social and recreational facilities for every age.
+According to the 1960s brochure above, Bella Vista is ideally located in Mid-America's beautiful OZARK Mountains and is one of the Nation's finest communities.
+It fulfills your vacation dreams with a full range of outdoor activities with social and recreational facilities for every age.

 Keith loved his Bella Vista resort, but it is true what they say...everything has a price!
-No one knew this better then the owner of an organization called the Cherokee Village Development Company who was scouting for an area of the county in which to develop a recreation/retirement community with a view to the future!
+No one knew this better then the owner of an organization called, the Cherokee Village Development Company.
+They had been scouting for an area of the county in which to develop a recreation/retirement community with a view to the future when they learned of Keith's Bella Vista resort.

-Although Keith sold after only a decade of being the guiding force of Bella Vista's growth, he never regretted the move, and remained a staunch supporter of Bella Vista and of all the growth that was happening in Bella Vista during the Cooper years!
+Although Keith sold after only a decade of being the guiding force of Bella Vista's growth (making a tidy profit for his efforts), he never regretted the move.
+Like C. A. Linebarger before him, E.L Keith remained a staunch supporter of Bella Vista and of all the growth that was happening in Bella Vista during the Cooper years!

 He could often be seen walking the trails, fishing in the lakes and waving to new comers and olbies with a smile!